“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.”

 1. Launch Good Financial Cents Podcast - This includes ordering intro off of Fiverr.com and recording at least 11 episodes (4 before submitting to iTunes).

 2. Launch redesign of Good Financial Cents.
 I’ve had a designer working on this since mid-July.
 The design is complete and now I’m trying to find somebody to convert the design into new WordPress theme Genesis.
 You can get a sense of the color scheme of my podcast cover art above and here’s another look at my new logo:

 I’ve never been on a cruise.
-I was supposed to go on two before, but my deployment to Iraq interfered with the first one and Mandy’s new hiring at her old job interfered with the second.
-Since I absolutely hate the winter I thought it would be fun to take the fam somewhere warm.
-I already ready to go!
+I was supposed to go on two before, but my deployment to Iraq interfered with the first one, and Mandy’s new hiring at her old job interfered with the second.
+Since I absolutely hate the winter, I thought it would be fun to take the fam somewhere warm.
+I am already ready to go!

 5. Complete Course for Wisebread.com.
-Starting last year I started working with the peeps over at Wisebread.com as their “CFP” contributor.
-They have a great community over there but were in need of having an expert with credentials that’s also obsessed with blogging.
+Starting last year, I started working with the peeps over at Wisebread.com as their “CFP” contributor.
+They had, and have, a great community over there, but they were in need of having an expert with credentials who’s also obsessed with blogging.
 Enter me.

-We’ve decided to focus on a creating a course that talks about the key principles of my book that will be available if you sign up for their e-mail list.
+We’ve decided to focus on a creating a course that talks about the key principles of my book, which will be available if you sign up for their e-mail list.
 Getting my book and my brand even more exposed to their audience is huge.

 What’s even more huge is that the material I create for the course will also be offered for my readers, too.
 Nothing like doing work on a project that can be used in multiple places.

 This was a goal that wasn’t originally on my radar until after attending FinCon, so this is definitely a prime example of having to adjust on the fly and go with what’s hot.